gundter/dragon_trader/README.md

 The user's base wallet has changed from $50 to $50000 and the product (dragons) will be assigned a random price ranging from $1000 to $9999.
 Every 10 seconds the price of each dragon will go up or go down in increments of a random number between $0 to $3000.
 Happy trading and Good Luck!!
 ### Disclaimer
-We are not liable for possible injury with handling dragons.
+We are not liable for possible injury that can occur with the handling dragons.
 Proceed with extreme caution and at your own risk.
 All sales are final!

 #Original Instructions
 # Prime Group jQuery Challenge